Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** Incense and a sacrificial offering appropriate to your religion (168 gp)
 **Duration:** Instantaneous

-Your magic and an offering put you in contact with a god or a god's servants.
+Your magic and an offering put you in contact with a god or a god’s servants.
 You ask a single question concerning a specific goal, event, or activity to occur within 7 days.
 The GM offers a truthful reply.
 The reply might be a short phrase, a cryptic rhyme, or an omen.

-The incantation doesn't take into account any possible circumstances that might change the outcome.
+The incantation doesn’t take into account any possible circumstances that might change the outcome.

-If you cast the incantation two or more times before finishing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get a random reading.
-The GM makes this roll in secret.
+*Religion check:* With a DC 18 Religion check, the answer is less cryptic than it otherwise would have been.

 ### Forbid Intrusion